cemalec/cemalec.github.io/_portfolio/Baseline_Model/so_baseline.md

           np.median(recalls)]
     df_cv = df_cv.append(pd.DataFrame([row],columns = df_cv.columns),ignore_index = True)
 ```

-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)
-    /anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1143: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)

 ## Plotting and Choosing the Optimal Model

 Optimal is always a trade-off between several competing needs.
 We would like a model that is as accurate as possible while performing well on unseen data.
 When deciding on how to proceed with a tradeoff, it is important to identify the consequences of certain types of mistakes.
 Guidance from a school or school district would be important when deciding the sensible goals for precision and recall numbers.